mitranim/rout/readme.md

 API docs: https://pkg.go.dev/github.com/mitranim/rout.

-Performance: a moderately-sized routing table of a production app can take a few microseconds.
-The only forced allocation on success is `[]string` for captured args, if any.
+Performance: a moderately-sized routing table of a production app can take a few microseconds, with very minimal allocations.

 Examples: see below.